-Subject leaders across the Russell Education Trust have worked collaboratively to draw up these Stage
+Subject leaders across the Russell Education Trust have worked collaboratively to draw up the Key Stage 3

-Ladders which set out clear descriptors for what students know and can do as their attainment improves in
+Stage Ladders, which set out clear descriptors for what students know, and can do, as their attainment

-each subject.
-Some subjects may use these descriptions of learning during the year and some will assess
+improves in each subject.
+Some subjects may use these descriptions of learning during the year, and some

 There is one Ladder per subject, although there are multiple strands within the ladder for different